Summary of council tax support scheme 2025-26

 If you are a single person or a couple claiming council tax support and your combined capital is over £6,000 you will not be entitled to council tax support and the full amount of council tax will be payable.
 There are no exceptions to this rule.
 An assumed income from savings will not be applied to capital less than £6,000.

-A non-dependent is a person living in the council tax support claimant’s home but they are not stated as a liable person on the council tax bill.
+A non dependant is a person living in your home who is not stated as a liable person on the council tax bill.
 They are normally a grown up child or an elderly relative living with the claimant.
-Deductions will normally be made from the eligible council tax for each non dependent living in the household.
-The deductions are based on the non-dependent’s gross income and whether they are working.
+Deductions will normally be made from the eligible council tax for each non dependant living in the household.
+The deductions are based on the non dependant’s gross income and whether they are working.
 The deductions and earnings bands are increased from 1 April each year.

-A non-dependent deduction will not be made if the claimant or their partner receives one of the following incomes:
+A non dependant deduction will not be made if you or your partner receives one of the following incomes:

 • Attendance Allowance or Constant Attendance Allowance